durubata/appmint-doc/graphql/README.md

 # GraphQL API

-The ContentMint AppEngine provides a GraphQL API that allows you to query and mutate data using GraphQL syntax.
+The Appmint AppEngine provides a GraphQL API that allows you to query and mutate data using GraphQL syntax.

 ## Table of Contents